redis-developer/redis-arXiv-search/README.md

 Use the `build.sh` script to create your own, and then make sure to update the `.yml` file with the right image name.

+### Running with Kubernetes
+If you want to use K8s instead of Docker Compose, we have some [resources to help you get started](k8s/README.md).

 ### Using a React development env
 It's typically easier to write front end code in an interactive environment, testing changes in realtime.